-When I grew up in the rural Missouri countryside, vacations were scarce, but adventuring was as easy as picking up a book.
-I traveled far and wide with Laura Ingalls and her family.
-I worked as a junior detective helping Nancy Drew and her friends solve all their most important cases, and thanks to Emily Dickinson I knew hope was a thing with feathers.
+Gina Prosch grew up in the rural Missouri countryside, where vacations were scarce, but adventuring was as easy as picking up a book.
+She traveled extensively throughout the Midwest Laura Ingalls and her family.
+She also had a promising career as a junior detective helping Nancy Drew and friends solve all their most important cases.

-Following graduation, I traded in the solace of open spaces for the kudzu and magnolias of South Carolina where I taught in the English Department at Presbyterian College.
-After several years in the trenches, I did her best imitation of Odysseus (one of her favorite characters ever!) and left academics (my very own Circe’s island).
-My husband, Richard, and I pulled up stakes, and returned home to pursue a creative, entrepreneurial lifestyle together.
+Following graduation, she traded in the solace of open spaces for the kudzu and magnolias of South Carolina to teach in the English Department at Presbyterian College.
+After nearly ten years in the South, she and her husband, Richard, pulled up stakes, and returned Missouri to pursue a creative, entrepreneurial lifestyle together.

-I live with my family in central Missouri in the house my grandparents built.
-In my off hours, she enjoys poking through antique shops, gardening, and hand piecing and quilting.
+She lives and her family live in central Missouri in the house her grandparents built.
+In her off hours, she enjoy poking through antique shops, gardening, and hand piecing and quilting.